 In order to meet the individual interests and career goals of our residents, we offer two unique continuity clinic settings.
-These include the Adult Primary Care Center located at the St. Raphael’s Campus of YNHH (the main practice site for the Yale Primary Care core faculty) and The Nathan Smith clinic, which serves as the primary site for our HIV primary care training track.
-Each of these sites incorporates many of the values and components of the patient centered medical home.
+These include the Adult Primary Care Center located at Yale New Haven Hospital's Saint Raphael’s Campus (the main practice site for the Yale Primary Care core faculty) and The Nathan Smith clinic, which serves as the primary site for our HIV primary care training track.
+Each of these sites incorporates many of the values and components of the patient-centered medical home.

-At all sites, residents provide ongoing continuity care for their own panel of patients under the supervision of experienced academic general internists who hold full-time faculty appointments in the general medicine section of the department of medicine at Yale.
+At all sites, residents provide ongoing continuity care for their own panel of patients under the supervision of experienced academic general internists who hold full-time faculty appointments in Yale's Section of General Medicine, Department of Internal Medicine.
 Before each clinic session, residents participate in a pre-clinic multidisciplinary huddle.

 With this high level of continuity, faculty can maintain quality of care and efficiency (since they also know the patients well), provide more substantive evaluations (since they observe the resident frequently over time), and precisely target their teaching (since greater continuity improves appreciation of residents’ learning needs).
 The patient visits include new patients, timely post-hospitalization visits, return visits and urgent care and include a broad range of internal medicine conditions.